microsoft/coe-starter-kit/coe-cli/docs/index.md

 1. An installation of Node 11+ for versions (12, 14, 16)
    a) https://nodejs.org/en/download/
-2. Azure CLI Required for user authentication and Azure Active Directory Integration
+2. Azure CLI is required for user authentication and Azure Active Directory Integration
    a) https://docs.microsoft.com/en-us/cli/azure/install-azure-cli

 ### Checking Prerequisites